m4n0v31/GetAndCleanDataProject/README.md

 ## 4. Study Design
 The script performs the following actions (the sourcecode contains comments to identify where these actions are performed):

+1. Read activity id and labels
+2. Read features id and labels
-1. Associates the activity id and subjects id to the feature vectors for the training set.
+3. Associates the subject id and activity id to the feature vectors for the training set.
-2. Associates the activity id and subjects id to the feature vectors for the test set.
+4. Associates the subject id and activity id to the feature vectors for the test set.
-3. Merges the two sets (appends test set after training set).
+5. Merges the two sets (appends test set after training set).
-4. Filters the merged set to only extract features based on mean and standard deviation of the measurements.
+6. Filters the merged set to only extract features based on mean and standard deviation of the measurements.
-5. Replaces the activity id with the more descriptive activity labels.
+7. Replaces the activity id with the more descriptive activity labels.
-6. Cleans up the names of the features (removes underscores, dots, capital letters, symbols, etc).
+8. Cleans up the names of the features (removes underscores, dots, capital letters, symbols, etc).
-8. Averages every feature for each activity type and subject.
+9. Averages every feature for each activity type and subject.
-9. Stores the tidy data set in a .csv file containing the calculated averages.
+10. Stores the tidy data set in a .csv file containing the calculated averages.

 ## 5. Instruction list
 1. Extract the content of "getdata-projectfiles-UCI HAR Dataset.zip" to the folder were the script is located.
-2. Load and run the script in R.
+2. Load and run the script "run_analysis()" in R.